 The control input signals are of two types: those intended to be multiplexed in a multiple drive system and those intended to control the multiplexing.
-The control input signals to be multiplexed are STEP, DIRECTION SELECT, HEAD SELECT $2^0$ , $2^1$ , and $2^2$ , and WRITE GATE.
+The control input signals to be multiplexed are STEP; DIRECTION SELECT; HEAD SELECT 20, 21, and 22; WRITE GATE, and REDUCED WRITE CURRENT.
 The signals which are intended to do the multiplexing are DRIVE SELECT 1, DRIVE SELECT 2, DRIVE SELECT 3, and DRIVE SELECT 4.

 The control input lines have the following electrical specifications.
-See figure 2-2 for the recommended circuit.
+See figure 2.2 for the recommended circuit.

-Only one drive in the system should be terminated.
-It should be physically located at the end of the cable and terminated by a 220/330 ohm resistor pack.
-This resistor pack can be disabled by removing the jumper block located near the P1 connector.
-See figure 2-3 for the jumper location.
+Only one drive in the system should be terminated, and it should be physically located at the end of the cable and terminated by the removable 220/330 ohm resistor pack located near the P1 connector.

-True = 0.0 to 0.4 V dc @ lin = 40 mA (max) False = 2.5 to 5.25 V dc @ lin = 0 mA (open)
+False = 2.5 to 5.25 V dc @ lin = 0 mA (open) 39026-06